InfraBlockchain/yosemite-j/README.md

 ### Using dependency management tool
 Currently, we do not support public repository.
 Instead, you can publish to a maven local repository.

-#### 1. Publish to a local maven repository
+#### 1. Build & publish to a local maven repository
 ```
-./gradlew publishToMavenLocal
+./gradlew build publishToMavenLocal
 ```

 #### 2. Specify the dependency from your project